Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 00.32.21 UTC
+- WIB: Rabu, 23 Juli 2025 01.44.16 UTC
-- WITA: Rabu, 23 Juli 2025 01.32.21 UTC
+- WITA: Rabu, 23 Juli 2025 02.44.16 UTC
-- WIT: Rabu, 23 Juli 2025 02.32.21 UTC
+- WIT: Rabu, 23 Juli 2025 03.44.16 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature